Introduction to ETL Testing | Process, Benefits & Best Practices

 Here are some of the important aspects of Big Data in ETL testing:

-Data Integrity: This involves checking the integrity of old and new data with the addition of new data.
+Data Integrity: This checks the integrity of existing and new data with the addition of new data.

-Incremental Testing: This verifies that the inserts and updates are processed as expected during the incremental ETL process.
+Incremental Testing: This ensures that the inserts and updates are being processed as intended in the process of incremental ETL.

-Data Accuracy: Various strategies are implemented to ensure data accuracy in large-scale data pipelines for different environments.
+Data Accuracy: There are different strategies to ensure data accuracy in large-scale data pipelines for various environments.

-The goal of ETL testing, even with Big Data, is to ensure that the data is reliable enough for a company to make decisions on.
+The objective of ETL testing, including Big Data, is to be able to attest that the data is sufficient for a business to make decisions based on.

 What is a Data Warehouse?